alexeysur/CatAPIViewer/README.md

 **It's mini-project as test task for Intership program Summer-2020 in MacPow company (Kyiv, Ukraine).**

 Input data:<br>
-Here is a database of cats — [docs.thecatapi.com](https://docs.thecatapi.com) for you to get any data on the breeds, photos of specific cats and much more.<br>
+Here is a database of cats — [docs.thecatapi.com](https://docs.thecatapi.com) where you can get any data on the breeds, photos of specific information about cats and much more.<br>
 <p>
-What I have done:  iOS app using Swift, with a list of cat breeds and a separate screen for a detailed description of the breed.<br>
+What I have done: <br>
+* iOS app using Swift, with a list of cat breeds and a separate screen for a detailed description of the breed.<br>
-Also I made the quiz, something like “Guess the breed by the photo”<br>
+* Also I made the quiz, something like “Guess the breed by the photo”<br>
-And I made gallery with a list of photos and a separate screen to see them full-size.<br>
+* And I made gallery with a list of photos and a separate screen to see them full-size.<br>
 </p>
-Limitations:
+Limitations: <br>
-1. The application must have at least two different screens.
+1. The application must have at least two different screens. <br>
-2. The application should not use third-party dependencies.
+2. The application should not use third-party dependencies. <br>

 ## Getting Started